Factibly/factibly/fc-api/README.md

 # FakeCheck Back-end

-## Onboarding Procedures
+## Setup Procedures

-1. Clone the repo
+1. Open [MingGW-64](https://sourceforge.net/projects/mingw-w64/) (Windows) or Terminal (macOS/Linux), or any equivalent command line interface
+2. Clone or download this repository
+3. Go to the root directory for this repository on your machine
-2. Download Docker Desktop and start it
+4. Download [Docker Desktop](https://www.docker.com/products/docker-desktop) and start it
-3. In root of repo, run `docker-compose up`.
-This container contains the postgres db instance and you will have to keep it open.\*
-4. Open the repo in a new terminal tab
-5. Make sure Python 3.7 is installed on your machine `python3 --version`
+5. Run `docker-compose up` to start the postgres DB instance\*
+6. Repeat steps 1 and 2 in a new tab/window of your command line interface
+7. Run `python3 --version` and check that [Python 3.7](https://www.python.org/downloads/) is installed on your machine; if not, install it.\*
-6. Run `export PIPENV_VENV_IN_PROJECT="enabled"`
+8. Run `export PIPENV_VENV_IN_PROJECT="enabled"`
-7. Run `pipenv install`
+9. Run `pipenv install` to install the [project dependencies](Pipfile)
-8. Run `pipenv shell` to open virtual env\*
+10. Run `pipenv shell` to open the virtual environment\*\*
-9. Start the server with `./manage.py runserver`

-\*Virtual env and docker container must be active during development
+11. Run `./manage.py runserver` to start the server

-If `psycopg2` fails to install on step 7, run:
+\* If `psycopg2` fails to install, run:

 ```shell
 > brew reinstall openssl &&